SbRhubarbPie/PieBoard/Journal.md

 ---

 # May 23, 2025
   Started going through lots of videos and threads to find ideas for parts and general ideas of what I might want to do for design.
-I found some cool keycaps that look like a sunset.
+I found some cool keycaps that look like a sunset, and based on the color of RGB blacklighting they can look interesting.

 ![71nxtxnoUIL _AC_SL1500_](https://github.com/user-attachments/assets/9ab4c8ae-8bda-4039-9621-dc6d343a77a8)